MCesarczyk/currency-converter-extended/README.md

 Converter is to convert from PLN to:
 - Euro
-- american Dollars
+- American Dollars
+- Australian dollars
-- bulgarian Lew
+- Bulgarian Lew
-- croatian Kuna
+- Croatian Kuna

+## used techynologies

+- html
+- CSS
+- JavaScript/ES6+
+- BEM